anubhav2525/daily-practice-set/README.md

 ##
 ## Function

-1. WAP to create a function to display hello world.
+- WAP to create a function to display hello world.
-2. WAP to create a function to display sum of two numbers.
+- WAP to create a function to display sum of two numbers.
-3. WAP to create a function to add two number using arguments.
-4. WAP to create a function to accept numbers and display the average.
+- WAP to create a function to add two number using arguments.- WAP to create a function to accept numbers and display the average.
-5. WAP to accept array in arguments and display the length, data using function.
+- WAP to accept array in arguments and display the length, data using function.
-6. WAP to reverse of a number.
+- WAP to reverse of a number.
-7. WAP to Inverse of a number with index no.
+- WAP to Inverse of a number with index no.
-8. WAP to count no of digits in a number.
+- WAP to count no of digits in a number.
-9. WAP to find LCM of number.
+- WAP to find LCM of number.
-10. WAP to find HCF of number.
+- WAP to find HCF of number.

-##
+###
 ## Array

 1. WAP to create an array of ten elements.
 2. Write a program to accept N term and
     - Add all even
     - Add all odd
     - Add all prime
     - Count of even
     - Count of prime number
     - Count of odd number

+####
 3. Write a program to store elements in an array and print them.
 4. Write a program to read n number of values in an array and display them in reverse order.
 5. Write a program to find the sum of all elements of the array.